0x57e11a/markdoll/README.md

 ## cargo features

-- `ariadne`
+- `cli-trace`
-  allows fancy diagnostic printing, requires `std`
+  print tracing information for the cli

 ## minimum supported rust version

-this library requires features from rust 1.81
+this library requires features from rust 1.86